-What Pedal Type Works Best for Downhill?
+What Pedal Type Works Best for Downhill MTB?

 Remember, most of the worst crashes in biking occur when people are riding downhill.
 Maybe some of those people failed to unclip fast enough, huh?

-And what’s the Best Pedal Type for Enduro?
+What’s the Best Pedal Type for Enduro?

 If you race enduro, it’s probably best to ride clipless.
 It’s harder to outrace others in an enduro competition if you run flats.